Nitzana Border Crossing: History

 In February 2013, the crossing was named after Aryeh Eliav, who among other things founded the nearby Nitzana Youth Village.

-Egyptian terminal
+On 2 June 2023, a trooper of the Central Security Forces crossed over the Egypt–Israel border into Israeli territory around the Nitzana Border Crossing, shooting three Israeli soldiers dead and injuring two others before he was killed in a shootout with the Israel Defense Forces.

+Israel Gaza war

+During the early stages of the Gaza war, the border crossing was used to inspect aid bound for the Gaza Strip.
+While cargo was inspected at Nitzana, trucks then drove 50 km to the Rafah Border Crossing to enter Gaza from Egypt.
+On 2 February 2024, Israeli protesters blocked the crossing to prevent humanitarian aid from entering Gaza.
+On 11 April 2024, the Israeli police arrested protesters at the Nitzana Crossing who tried to block aid from reaching Palestinian civilians in Gaza.

+Terminals

+Egypt

 The Egyptian terminal is accessible via the Ismaïlia-Abu Ujaylah highway in Shamal Sina' (North Sinai).

-Israeli terminal

-Transportation to and from the terminal
+Israel

-The Israeli border terminal can be reached via the Route 211 which ends at Nitzana Border Crossing, also Highway 10 passes through the crossing.
+The Israeli border terminal can be reached via Route 211, which ends at Nitzana Border Crossing, and Highway 10, which passes alongside the crossing.
 The border terminal can also be reached by Metropoline bus number 44 from Beersheba's central bus station.